 Florida State University's arts programs—dance, film, music and theatre—rank among the finest in the world.

 The university is home to the National High Magnetic Field Laboratory, funded by the National Science Foundation.
+The only national lab in Florida, the National High Magnetic Field Laboratory holds the most world records for the most powerful magnets on earth.
 Other research centers, such as the Center for Advanced Power Systems, are supported by the U.S. Departments of Defense and Energy.
 The NHMFL and CAPS, among other labs, place Florida State University at the cutting edge of research and its application to industry.